 Advantages using UIImageRenderingModeAlwaysTemplate

 1. The number of image resources can be reduced by reusing the same kind of image file.
-This will help to the application bundle size.
+This will help to the application bundle size.2.
+Really suitable for applications supporting more that one theme as colour.
+A single line of code is enough to change the colour of all the images and there by changing the theme.

 The following lines of code will change the colour of the image which is added in an UIViewController.